dellaquilamaster/UNISim-tool/README.md

 set spectroscopy 0 -Ex=21 -Gamma=0.150
 set spectroscopy 0 -Ex=28 -Gamma=0.300
 ````
-In this case I have 2 excited states one at 21 MeV and one at 28 MeV with Gamma = 150 keV and 300 keV respectively.
+I have 2 excited states one at 21 MeV and one at 28 MeV with Gamma = 150 keV and 300 keV respectively.
-If the nucleus decays I need also to define a decay pattern (in this case 6He+10Be):
+If the nucleus decays I need also to define a decay pattern (e.g. 6He+10Be):
 ````
 set decay 0 0 -Z=2 -A=6 *** particle 0 of the decay of the fragment 0
 set decay 0 1 -Z=4 -A=10 *** particle 1 of the decay of the fragment 0